joshipreeti/Risk-Analytics-Quant-Models-Portfolio/README.md

 # Risk Analytics & Quantitative Models Portfolio
 This repository is a collection of my work in risk analytics, covering market risk, credit risk, and derivative pricing.
 The focus of these projects is not just on model implementation, but on understanding how quantitative techniques translate into real-world risk management and regulatory frameworks.
 ## 📂 Projects Overview

 ### 1. Monte Carlo Option Pricing — Bank of Baroda Case Study
-This project implements a stochastic simulation to price European options for Bank of Baroda (BOB) using real-world NSE data.
-*   **Stochastic Modeling:** Uses Geometric Brownian Motion (GBM) to simulate 50,000 potential price paths.
+This project implements a stochastic simulation framework to price European options for Bank of Baroda (BOB) using real-world NSE option chain data.Stochastic Modeling using Geometric Brownian Motion (GBM) under the risk-neutral framework to simulate 100,000 potential terminal stock prices.
+Volatility Calibration implements implied volatility calibration from market option premiums and compares results against exchange-implied volatility.
-*   **Volatility Estimation:** Implements the **Parkinson High-Low Estimator**for a more nuanced volatility measure than standard close-to-close returns.
-*   **Validation:** Benchmarks simulation results against the analytical **Black-Scholes-Merton**
+Validation: Benchmarks Monte Carlo simulation results against the analytical Black-Scholes-Merton pricing framework.

 ### 2. Credit Risk Modelling — PD, LGD, and EAD
 Builds a full credit risk pipeline using LendingClub loan data — the same framework banks use under **Basel II/III** and **IFRS 9**.